snstac/cotproxy/README.rst

 COTProxy
 ********

-Cursor On Target Transformation Proxy
+Cursor on Target Transformation Proxy
 #####################################

-COTProxy is an in-line Cursor On Target (CoT) transformation proxy for TAK Products.
+COTProxy is an in-line Cursor-on-Target (CoT) transformation proxy for `TAK Products <https://tak.gov>`_.
-CoT can be modified as it travels from one TAK Product to another.
+CoT can be modified as it travels from one TAK Product to another over a network.

 `YouTube: Getting started with COTProxy <https://www.youtube.com/watch?v=ltVxh1uQ_EQ>`_.